 PAD 538.
 Public Service Ethics and Leadership.
-4 hours.
+3 Hours.

 This course examines the leading ethical issues encountered by public service professionals and reviews several different sources that one might look to for guidance.
 Rather than concentrating on wrongdoing, this class will focus on the legitimate use of administrative discretion to establish the concept of public value leadership.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 PAD 541.
 Nonprofit Sector: Human Resources.
-4 hours.
+3 Hours.

 Context and dynamics, strategic planning, management functions, volunteers, development, and challenges in nonprofit sector human resources.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.

 PAD 542.
 Nonprofit Sector & Society.
-4 hours.
+3 Hours.

 This course considers the integral role that the nonprofit sector provides in delivering essential services.
 Topics include the challenges that both managers and organizations face in a dynamic resource environment.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 PAD 543.
 Marketing for Public and Nonprofit Organizations.
-4 hours.
+3 Hours.

 Applies marketing concepts and methodologies to planning and delivery of public and nonprofit services.
 Requirements include preparation and presentation of a marketing plan for a public or nonprofit organization.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.

 PAD 544.
 Fund Raising for Public and Nonprofit Organizations.
-4 hours.
+3 Hours.

 Fund-raising and resource development for public and nonprofit organizations, including proposal/grant research and writing, grants management, annual and capital campaign development, special events, planned giving, and fund-raising software.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 PAD 545.
 Public Financial Management.
-4 hours.
+3 Hours.